Nayanthara: Expansion to Hindi films and recent work (2023–present)

-Personal
+Personal life

-She was brought up as a Christian to Malayali parents.
-On 7 August 2011, she embraced Hinduism at the Arya Samaj Temple in Chennai.
-After that, a certificate of conversion to Hinduism was issued to her, and her stage name, Nayanthara, became her official name.
-She is a polydactyl, with a rudimentary finger on her left hand.
+In 2006, she was in a relationship with Silambarasan.
+They broke up by the time Vallavan released.

+In 2010, Prabhu Deva's wife, Ramlath, filed a petition in family court to prevent him from being in a live-in relationship with Nayanthara and requested reconciliation.
+The situation led to protests from women's organizations.
+In 2012, Nayanthara confirmed that she had ended her relationship with Prabhu Deva.

-In 2015, Nayanthara and director Vignesh Shivan have been in a relationship ever since they worked together on Naanum Rowdy Dhaan in 2015.
-The couple got married on 9 June 2022 in Mahabalipuram.
-In October 2022, the couple announced the birth of their twin children named Uyir and Ulagam, via surrogacy.
+Nayanthara and director Vignesh Shivan have been in a relationship ever since they worked together on Naanum Rowdy Dhaan in 2015.
+The couple married on 9 June 2022 in Mahabalipuram in a private ceremony attended by family members, friends and co-stars that the couple worked with.

+In October 2022, the couple announced the birth of their twin children via surrogacy.

+On 16 November 2024, actress Nayanthara penned a letter and published a cryptic Instagram post addressing Dhanush, where Nayanthara accused Dhanush of intentionally holding onto personal grudges and vengeance over the romantic relationship that unfolded between her and Vignesh Shivan during the shooting of Naanum Rowdy Dhaan, a film which was produced by Dhanush himself.
+Nayanthara insisted that Dhanush had sent her a legal notice asking for a compensation of 10 crores for a 3-second video that was used in the Netflix documentary film Nayanthara: Beyond the Fairytale which were deemed as the behind-the-scenes recordings from the movie sets of Naanum Rowdy Dhaan.
+Nayanthara in her letter revealed that she apparently waited for nearly two years to claim the copyrighted material under the policy of a no objection certificate from her producer Dhanush in order to freely use it for her documentary.
+She revealed that the filmmakers had apparently re-edited and trimmed the documentary while removing the 3-second video sequence which had been shot from the shooting spots of Naanum Rowdy Dhaan as Dhanush did not grant permission for the usage of songs or visual cuts which featured in Naanum Rowdy Dhaan.

 Off-screen work

-Nayanthara is a humanitarian and lends support to a number of social causes.
+Nayanthara is a humanitarian and lends support to several social causes.
 She donated a sum of Rs.
-5 lakhs to the Chief Minister’s Relief Fund during the 2012 cyclonic storm Thane, in Tamil Nadu.
+5 lakhs to the Chief Minister's Relief Fund during the 2012 cyclonic storm Thane, in Tamil Nadu.
 During the COVID-19 pandemic, she donated Rs 20 lakh to Film Employees Federation of South India to help daily wagers.
-Apart from these she has been involed in various charitable activities.
-She is also a pro Indian culture enthusiast and had participated in the 2017 pro-jallikattu protests in Chennai along with husband Vignesh Shivan.
+Apart from these she has been involved in various charitable activities.
+She is also a pro-Indian culture enthusiast and had participated in the 2017 pro-jallikattu protests in Chennai along with her husband Vignesh Shivan.

 In 2021, Nayanthara, along with renowned dermatologist Dr Renita Rajan, launched The Lip Balm Company, a gender-neutral lip care company.
-She is about to venture into skincare range with her brand named 9Skin.

-In addition she has endorsed brands and products including Tanishq, Seafood brand Fipola and GRT Jewellers.
+She has ventured into the skincare range with her brand named 9Skin and launched a female hygiene brand called Femi9.
+In addition to this, she has endorsed brands and products including Tanishq, Seafood brand Fipola and GRT Jewellers.
+She has also done photoshoots and interviews with Vogue and Elle.